🪰515,480 violations tracked across 67 Florida counties

 Understanding Florida Restaurant Inspection Grades

-Every restaurant in Florida undergoes regular health inspections by the Department of Business and Professional Regulation (DBPR).
+Every restaurant in Florida undergoes regular health inspections by the Florida DBPR (Department of Business and Professional Regulation).
 But what do those inspections actually cover, and how should you interpret the results?
 Here’s everything you need to know.
+For the technical details of our scoring methodology, see how we built our grading system — and our 5 most common critical violations and what happens when a Florida restaurant fails an inspection posts cover the practical side.

 Who Conducts the Inspections?